-Truck rental is often thought of as the easiest way to move, but it still comes with a lot of planning and coordination.
+Truck rental is often thought of as a simple way to move, but it still comes with a lot of planning and coordination.
 You’ll need to compare what each company offers, select a truck size, determine whether you’ll need towing, and decide how to manage the long drive.
 While some of these factors are easy to figure out, others require a little more consideration.
-Explore the details below to help you find the right solution for your move.
+And all this planning doesn’t necessarily mean you’re getting the best deal.

-Interested in an alternative moving service?
-U-Pack® offers prices comparable to truck rental, but we don’t require you to drive large, unfamiliar equipment.
-All you have to do is pack, load and unload, and we take care of the rest.
+U-Pack® prices are comparable to truck rental, but we don’t make you drive large, unfamiliar equipment.
+All you need to do is pack, load and unload, and we take care of the rest.
 No returning equipment or finding a local store — you’re free to travel in the comfort of your own vehicle.

-One of the biggest challenges that can come with renting a truck is selecting the right one.
-Each company offers a wide range of truck sizes, and the dimensions and capacity varies (even among similar equipment).
+One of the biggest challenges of renting a truck is selecting the right one.
+Each company offers a wide range of truck sizes, and the dimensions and capacity vary — even among similar equipment.
 This can make it difficult to know which one to get, and getting it right is critical.
-You’ll want room for all of your belongings, but you’ll want to avoid paying for unused space.
-Get tips for finding the right size truck here.
+You’ll want room for all your belongings (without having to add an enclosed trailer), but you’ll want to avoid paying for unused space.

-Need other equipment?
-Many truck rental companies also offer enclosed trailers and dollies for towing personal vehicles.
+Many truck rental companies also offer trailers and dollies for towing personal vehicles.
 These must be rented with a truck in most cases, and availability may change by location and equipment type.
-Keep in mind that towing often decreases fuel economy and limits safe driving speeds.
+With U-Pack, you can drive your vehicle and avoid towing it.

 Moving Truck Rental FAQs